If any of my grandmother's three daughters were going to have a gay son, it was only natural that it would be my mother.

 Peter Amatuzzo of St. Pete, 39, agrees.
 As a member of the Tampa Bay Sisters of Perpetual Indulgence, he serves proudly as "Guard Ian Angel" in the non-profit, LGBT community education and awareness-based charitable organization "dedicated to the promotion of joy and expiration of stigmatic guilt" (and, it must be added, to really fabulous nun outfits).

 Serving beside him as president of the Tampa Bay Order and Mother Superior is Scott Ryan, also known as Sister Muffy, who reflects on the familial bonds that he and his "nuns" share.
 "We are there for each other.
 It might be as simple [as a] phone call or e-mail when someone needs it. ...
 It's knowing that we are in it together, no matter what it is."
-(Peter and Scott are front and center in the photo above, Peter with the pink purse and Scott in the vest and whiteface.)

 "[A family member] is someone who you would do anything to protect from harm," Amatuzzo continued.
 He says he's "blessed with two families" because of an adoption and a reunion with his birth mother at age 30, and through his experiences with the Sisterhood.